Description

 Community engagement started in fall 2022.
 Utility work started in 2023 and will continue until road construction begins in 2025.
 Construction is anticipated to begin spring 2025 and continue through 2026.

-Timeline for Grand Avenue construction project
+Timeline for Robert Street reconstruction project

 Tags